2012 Half Dollar Value (2026 Guide): Errors List, ā€œPā€, “S” & ā€œDā€ Mint Mark Worth

 Date ↓PlatformPrice ⇅Grade ⇅

-Market engagement data indicates growing appreciation for Denver’s enhanced striking characteristics.
+Market engagement data indicates growing appreciation for this top-tier condition rarity.

 Market Activity: 2012-D Half Dollar